 "the newly erected Lead Smelting Works contains Calcining Furnaces, 2 Flowing Furnaces, 3 Refining Furnaces, with all necessary Working Tools Moulds, Test Rings etc. and stock of bone ashes.
 In complete repair and calculated for smelting 180 tons of Lead a month".

 Lemon Quay was also to be sold and details could be obtained from Mr. Wm.
 Penrose of Tregie, Feock.
 In 1829 creditors received 10s0d in the £ and another 2s0d in 1831.

-In 1830 the Lead Smelting House lease was drawn up between Sir Charles Lemon and William Penrose of Tregie and R. & W. Michell (a Truro partnership with an interest in the Calenick Tin Smelting Works, also suppliers of mining accessories) but on 28th March 1838 (according to the monumental tablet in Feock Church) William Penrose died suddenly and the lease was changed The Michells continued, Juliana, the Widow, took William's place and William Stephens joined them.
+In 1830 the Lead Smelting House lease was drawn up between Sir Charles Lemon and William Penrose of Tregie and R. & W. Michell (a Truro partnership with an interest in the Calenick Tin Smelting Works and also suppliers of mining accessories) but on 28th March 1838 (according to the monumental tablet in Feock Church) William Penrose died suddenly and the lease was changed, The Michell family continued, Juliana, the Widow, took William's place and William Stephens joined them.
 The copy of the lease in the Whitford papers is engrossed the Penpol Head Smelting Works.

 An accident reported in the West Briton on May list 1840 gives a picture of the works.
 'On Tuesday evening last, Mr. Trewhella, clerk to Mr. Knight, brewer in Truro, was returning from Point when his horse fell over a plank projecting in the road in front of the smelting works - he was severely injured - but prompt assistance - gives hope of recovery.
 The place is dangerous at any time, but the road having been repaired with slag from the furnaces, its boundaries are very indistinct, and at night the danger is increased by sudden flashes of light when the fire is stirred".